oslabs-beta/0ptiKube/README.md

   ```

-6. Create `.env` file in the root directory of 0PTIKUBE folder.
+6a.
+Create `.env` file in the root directory of 0PTIKUBE folder.
-   You'll need to input environment variables nside of the .env file to acces features inside our web app.
+   You'll need to input environment variables nside of the .env file to access features inside our web app.
    Copy and paste the following fields from the code block.

    ```bash